 The car’s rear seats are equipped with two Isofix child safety fitments.
 Other practical measures include a well-sized glove box and door bins that will swallow a bottle of water.

 For a car of this speed, poise and sporty handling the boot space is miraculous to say the least.
 The relatively low and wide opening offers users easy access to the 605-litre space.
 Folding the split rear seats down turns the already large space into a 1,620-litre, cave-like chamber.
 That’s 150 litres more than its rival, the SEAT Leon Cupra ST, meaning it is capable of swallowing the fruits of a comprehensive spending spree at B&Q.

-As mentioned, this Golf is designed to be fast – with a capital F. With almost 300hp, an advanced four-wheel-drive system and a host of other features, it really is a car for those that love to drive.
+As mentioned, this Golf is designed to be fast – with a capital F. With more than 300hp, an advanced four-wheel-drive system and a host of other features, it really is a car for those that love to drive.